Xe/christine.website/static/resume/min/resume.md

 - Automated script for setting up its environment as part of starting Cod https://github.com/cod-services/cod/blob/master/cod

-Cod is currently in use in production on a network with over 300 people daily.

 #### [Tetra](https://github.com/Xe/Tetra)

 Cod's next generation replacement written from scratch in Go with Lua for